Ali Beag MacLeod

 Rhu Beag was where Ali Beag Macleod worked at the salmon fishing.
 On the north coast of the Còigach peninsula, the tiny rocky natural harbour is accessible only by boat from Altandhu or Achiltibuie, or on foot- a treacherous scramble through scrubby heather and down slippy hillsides.
 Looking out across a seven mile stretch of the North Atlantic, the lighthouse at Stoer is barely visible.
 Above the harbour lay a drystone salmon bothy.
 With simple bunk beds and an open fire, it’s from here Ali Beag and co would set off in to the glassy expanse, to haul nets teeming with glimmering Atlantic salmon.
 They’d then sail in with their haul to Badentarbat bay in Achiltibuie, converging with boats holding the catch from several other bothies dotted round the 20 mile coastline of the peninsula.
 Their gains ashore, a white flag would be raised on a flagpole, signalling Hector the mechanic’s father who would trundle round from Achnahaird on his Ferguson tractor to pull them up the beach.

 Far away now from their distant ocean feeding grounds, the salmon would be packed in to wooden crates with the trademark Badentarbat Salmon Fisheries stamped on to the side.
 This hallmark of quality travelled all over Scotland and even further afield, the demand meaning that Còigach remained a bustling and industrious place.
 Ali Beag has lived his whole life in the village, and spent much of it working out of the salmon bothy at Rhu Beag.
-A Gàidhlig speaker, musician and font of knowledge of the area, he’s a true fixture of the place, who’s seen it change over the years.
+A Gàidhlig speaker, musician and font of knowledge of the area, he’s the definition of a fixture, one which has seen it change over the years.

 As a young man of 17, Ali Beag had been working at the salmon fishing for two years.
-Now, sitting in his living room in Achnahaird, the wooden walls lined with model boats made by his own hand, his youth is still apparent, although hidden under a full head of white hair and a forehead creased with age.
-It’s in the way these creases move as he laughs, recounting memories with a clarity of events that happened yesterday, not sixty years ago.
+Now, sitting in his living room in Achnahaird, the wooden walls lined with model boats made by his own hand, his youth is still apparent, although hidden under a full head of white hair and a forehead furrowed by time.
+It’s present in the way these creases move as he laughs, recounting memories with a clarity of events that happened yesterday, not sixty years ago.

 Soon, he was being asked to play for cèilidh dances in the Còigach village hall.
 "It used to be those damn records that they used in the hall, but myself and a fellow in the village, Roddy - a piano accordion player - started playing for dances."Roddy, he was a bit of a hasher but didn’t care.
 His idea was you could start off the dance with the right tune then you could play anything you wanted after that and nobody would notice!”
-Eventually, Ali Beag managed to get together with the recently appointed village schoolmaster and piper Al Fraser and some other local musicians, to form the Còigach cèilidh band.
-For me at least, their sound is almost synonymous with memories of dances, weddings and parties in Còigach.
+Eventually, Ali Beag managed to get together with the recently appointed village schoolmaster and piper Al Fraser and some other local musicians, to form the Còigach cèilidh band, who for many years would provide the soundtrack to local dances, weddings, and parties.

 In recent years, Ali’s musical endeavours have taken him far beyond the stage in the Còigach community hall.
 From festivals in Ireland, where he’s played with the likes of Nuala Kennedy and Alasdair White, to releasing a number of CDs with his mandolin and bouzouki playing cousin Kevin Macleod.
 I was surprised to tune in to BBC Alba the other day to see Ali Beag playing alongside Julie Fowlis, Duncan MacGillivray and a host of other familiar faces.
 This was by no means his only brush with the silver screen.
 He appears in BAFTA winning director John Maclean’s film Slow West, where with eyes shining and coarse vocals, he sings in Gàidhlig a song written in the area some two hundred years ago.
 His performance was so convincing that one of the actors turned around to Kevin Macleod (who also appeared in the film) and remarked: “He’s a great actor” - the only response Kevin could give was: “He’s not acting!”